David S. Alavi, PhD

 -

-includes: 1) a brief description of the field of your invention; 2) a background
+includes: (1) a brief description of the field of the invention; (2) a background

 description of the invention in its preferred and alternative embodiments;